Henry C. Hodges: Civil War Service

 When Ulysses S. Grant came to Fort Vancouver in the early 1850s, he lived at the "Quartermaster Ranch" with Rufus Ingalls, Captain Brent, and Henry C. Hodges.
 Grant supported Hodges, filling supply orders to outfit the transcontinental railway expedition in 1853.
 Later during the Civil War, Hodges supported Grant, as a quartermaster in various roles.
 In 1861, Hodges was reassigned to New York, where he served on the staff of the Governor of New York, doing purchasing, disbursing, arranging transportation, and building various barracks and supply depots in New York and Virginia.

 In 1863 Lt.
 Colonel Hodges was made the Chief Quartermaster of the Army of the Cumberland, reporting to Major General Rosecrans, and participating in the Battle of Chickamauga from September 19–20, 1863.
 Two days earlier, Hodges had been requested by Secretary of War Edwin M. Stanton to secure 2,000 horses for the cavalry, which he accomplished.
 Hodges then built supply depots for General Sherman's march through the South.
 After the Civil War, Hodges was often utilized to reconcile various claims for goods and services incurred during the war by Union troops.
-Keep in mind that at any one time, there were over a million soldiers in the Northern armies, which needed to be supplied by quartermasters.
-Over the course of the four years of the war, they spent over a billion dollars on food, supplies, uniforms, tents, wagons, horses and mules, services, and transportation.
-Colonel Hodges is considered one of the top 20 procurement officers in the Union Army during the Civil War.

 After the War, Colonel Hodges returned to the Northwest, serving as Quartermaster for the Department of Columbia, and at Fort Vancouver.
 Later he had quartermaster positions in Philadelphia, New York, Arizona, New Orleans, and Washington D.C.
 Colonel Hodges retired in 1895, moving to Buffalo, New York.
 On April 23, 1904, by an act of Congress, Hodges was promoted to Brigadier General for his service to his country.